Year 11 students have 25 lessons a week and will be on the red or blue pathway for their GCSEs.

 Autumn term

-The topic titles are independently chosen and driven by the students, with specialist support from staff to guide and facilitate their ideas.
+Students select their 2 – 3 chosen coursework topics and spend this term improving, refining and developing these topics.
+Topic titles are independently chosen and driven by the students, with specialist support from staff to guide and facilitate their ideas.
+This is worth 60% of their grade.

 Spring term